SergiuStan1/eGrades/README.md

 This app calculates your grade averages and processes your school performance in order to generate accurate statistics about your school performance.

 Currently working on:\
-✚ Optimizing the app and finishing basic functionality. ✅\ ✚ Capability to select how important a grade is for the final grade.
-(Percentages) ✅\
+✅  Optimizing the app and finishing basic functionality.\
+✅  Capability to select how important a grade is for the final grade.
+(Percentages)\
 ✚ Adding statistics screen based on revious entries.\
 ✚ Exam/Assignment alarm with push notifications.\
 ✚ PDF Reports of your university/school performance based on entries.\